cs1302uga/cs1302-tutorials/emacs/emacs.md

 | Emacs tutorial | `C-h t`   |             | `CTRL(h), (t)` |

-If a binding has consecutive occurences of either the `C` or `M` modifier keys, then there is no need to release the modifer key between those occurances.
+If a binding has consecutive occurences of either the `C` or `M` modifier keys, then there is no need to release the modifer key between those occurences.
 This can be seen in the first example, where both of the following keystroke sequences result in `C-x C-f`:
 * `CTRL(x), CTRL(f)`